Your questions answered

 Yes, we have itineraries to download on each tours page, known as a 'tour pack.'
 Please note that the itineraries are guides and we reserve the right to make changes as per booking conditions.

 Is it all vegetarian?

-Yes all our food is vegetarian.
 We've found that organic vegetarian wholefoods are a great way revitalise your body from the inside out.
 We can easily cater for vegans on our trips.
 Worried about not getting your meat fix?
 Well don’t worry you’re free to buy whatever snacks you want during your days ride.
 It’s also a great way to try local delicacies, be that Cornish pasties or chorizo.